webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Speed-Burst.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Speed Burst
+>4+  Speed

 You can take two separate actions in this round.
 In the following round, all actions are hindered.
 You cannot use this ability two rounds in a row.
 Enabler.